willpiers/tic-tac-toe/README.md

 ```
 ruby play.rb
 ```
 At this point you will be presented with the familiar tic-tac-toe board.
-You will choose whether you want to play a friend or against the computer, and whether you'd like to go first or not.
-Then, you'll use to 1-9 keys to choose the space that you'd like.
+You'll choose whether you want to play a friend or the computer, and whether or not you'd like to go first.
+Then, you'll use the 1-9 keys to make your moves.

 #### Have Fun!